 7. Follow up

-Following up is an essential step in guaranteeing that your networking interactions were worthwhile.
 Follow up with new connections after making initial contact.
 This follow-up can involve thanking them for meeting with you, asking further questions or sending along an article relevant to your conversation.
-These continued interactions strengthen the relationship, remind the contact of your meeting and perhaps cause them to think of you for an open position.
+These continued interactions strengthen the relationship, remind the contact of your meeting and can even cause them to think of you for an open position.

 A friend may also recommend contacting one of their connections.
 After reaching out to that contact, email your friend and do so again after you've received a response.
 This shows gratitude and strengthens your relationship by continuing to involve them in your journey.

 Related: Job Cast: How To Network Online for Your Job Search

 In this virtual workshop, Emilie Aries, Founder & CEO of Bossed Up–an award-winning professional development community–provides smart strategies for networking online to accelerate your job search.

 - 22 High-paying Jobs in Corpus Christi, Texas (Plus Salaries)